 Designing investigations with teachers

 The Next Generation Science Standards (NGSS) are designed to bring the content and practices of science and engineering into the classroom, but teachers need new curricula to support these standards.
-I was invited to participate in an Office of Naval Research funded exercise in lesson-study, where local high school teachers are connected with researchers to develop and implement NGSS aligned lessons.
+I have participated in multiple workshops with California K-12 teachers to develop NGSS-aligned curricula, including lesson plans, teacher notes, and student handouts, which feature underwater acoustic data from my research.

 Lesson-study is a process in which teachers collaboratively plan, research and evaluate a lesson in order to create an effective lesson for anyone to teach.
 It allows teachers to reflect on teaching methods and actual student learning with the support of their colleagues.